lalyos/gitreceive/README.md

 environment before using `gitreceive`.

 #### Modify the receiver script

+> Note for this fork: it includes a sample [receiver](receiver) script which is based:
+- a `docker-compose.yaml` file in the root dir
+- a Makefile with a `deploy` target (usually docker-compose up -d and maybe backup some db ... )

 As an example receiver script, it will POST all the data to a RequestBin: